 Overview of Medical Marijuana in Salt Lake County

-- What did the Cannabinoid Research Act do?
+- Provisions of Utah Cannabinoid Research Act

 The Cannabinoid Research Act enacted Utah Code § 26-59-103, which legalized the following acts as they related to approved studies of cannabis: